AIGAdc/dcdesignweek.org/_events-dcdw/workshop-expressions-in-after-effects-for-designers.markdown

 Participants will be required to bring a laptop with Adobe After Effects already installed.

 Does this event sound interesting to you, but perhaps too advanced?
 We’ve got you covered.
-[Check out the Intro to Motion Graphics Workshop](https://www.dcdesignweek.org/events/workshop-intro-to-animation-for-designers/) led by Hannah Churn, which will take place the same night.
+[Check out the Intro to Motion Graphics Workshop](https://www.dcdesignweek.org/events/workshop-intro-to-animation-for-designers/){:target="_blank" rel="noopener"} led by Hannah Churn, which will take place the same night.

 **Venue Accessibility (elevators, stairs, etc.):** If attendees have any questions, they can contact General Assembly at dc@ga.co.